deco3500-2017/assigned-null/Standup 3/readme.md

 - User testing found that our users prefer to schedule their meetings over more adhoc means, this can make that easier.
 3. Can now access previous groups that the user has joined, they can schedule meetings, chat with the group members or choose to leave the group
 - Some users seemed inclined to want to keep in contact with groups they have joined, particulary if they find that a group was really good to study with
+4. Added filter for location
+- It was suprising to see that a lot of our users wanted to filter the groups they see based on their location within the uni.

 | | | |
 |---|---|---|